jiaozi158/UnitySSReflectionURP/README.md

 ------------
 - The matrices used to reconstruct world positions are incorrect on XR platforms.
 (Try porting it to a fullscreen shader graph?)
 - The reflection blending is inaccurate on ForwardOnly objects (Complex Lit) in Deferred rendering path.
 (Not happening in Forward path)
-- PBR Accumulation mode is not available yet.
+- PBR Accumulation mode doesn't work properly with distortion post-processing effects due to URP limitations. (motion vectors)
 - Transparent objects are ignored by reflections.
 - Reflections are only computed once.
 (Ray bounce is 1)